mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

 recipe.SetResult(ItemID.Wood, 999);
 recipe.AddRecipe();
 ```
-As you can see, this recipe takes ExampleMod's ExampleWings item if ExampleMod is enabled, and the current mods MyItem and vanilla's EnchantedSword if ExampleMod is not enabled.
-If you have opted to only load your mod if the other mod is enabled, you can simplify the logic since the other mod will always be available if you are using modReferences.
+As you can see, this recipe takes `ExampleMod`'s `ExampleWings` item if `ExampleMod` is enabled, and the current mod's `MyItem` and vanilla's `EnchantedSword` if `ExampleMod` is not enabled.
+If you have opted to only load your mod if the other mod is enabled, you can simplify the logic since the other mod will always be available if you are using `modReferences`.

 # Common Errors

-### MyModItem.AddRecipeGroups(): no suitable method found to override
+### `MyModItem.AddRecipeGroups()`: no suitable method found to override
-`AddRecipeGroups` has to go in the `Mod` class, not your `ModItem` class.
+`Mod.AddRecipeGroups` has to go in the `Mod` class, not your `ModItem` class.

 # Relevant References
 * [Vanilla ItemIDs](https://github.com/tModLoader/tModLoader/wiki/Vanilla-Item-IDs)